Art by Bob Dornborg

 I shrugged at her.
 "I'm not from here."

 "Were you on the train?" she asked.
 She sat down beside me and immediately began sliding down the stair to the opposite side.
 She grabbed at my arm and hung on for dear life, and I was immediately confused.
-I was repulsed by the sight of her—her eyes were smudged with black, like she'd spent her days working in a coal mine, and there were enormous gaps between her teeth (I realized a moment later that she only had every other tooth)—and at the same time, I'd never been this close to a woman before.
+I was repulsed by the sight of her—her eyes were smudged with black, like she'd spent her days working in a coal mine, and there were enormous gaps between her teeth (I realized a moment later she only had every other tooth)—and at the same time, I'd never been this close to a woman before.
 It somehow excited me.

 I stumbled around a bit, then said, "Yep."